chapkovski/custom-waiting-page-for-mturk/README.rst

 The experimenter can also set a limit of time after which a player is offered to exit the study if he wants (by specifying the attribute “startwp_timer”, labelled in minutes, which is by default equal to 2 hours).
 A timer will appear on the waitpage to indicate how much longer the participant must wait before being able to exit the experiment (hidden if more than 30 minutes are left).
 By clicking on “finish the study”, the participant will skip all the CustomMturkPage and CustomMturkWaitPage pages in the rest of the round (if skip_until_the_end_of = 'round'), of the app (if skip_until_the_end_of = 'round'), or of the experiment (if skip_until_the_end_of = 'experiment'.
 In this case, just make sure that a CustomMturkWaitPage is also included at the start of each of the subsequent app that you want the participant to skip.
 Finally, if you want the participant to skip the whole experiment but to complete a survey in a final app, just do not inherit the survey pages from CustomMturkPage).
-I

 The CustomMturkWaitPage also displays the number of participants missing before a group can be formed (you might need to hide or adapt this if your grouping logic is complex).